State capital budget grants $3.1M to ICHS mental health and healthy aging projects

 International Community Health Services (ICHS) is aggressively anticipating the health needs of King County’s increasingly diverse and aging residents with major projects bolstered by $3.1 million in funding from the state’s capital budget.

-The Washington State Legislature has approved $1.6 million to expand mental health and substance use disorder services at ICHS’s Bellevue Clinic and $1.5 million to help ICHS construct an innovative new senior care facility on North Beacon Hill in partnership with Kin On Health Care Center.
+The Washington State Legislature has approved $1.6 million to expand mental health and substance use disorder services at ICHS’ Bellevue Clinic and $1.5 million to help ICHS construct an innovative new senior care facility on North Beacon Hill in partnership with Kin On Health Care Center.

-“We’re pleased our state lawmakers recognize the value of ICHS and health centers in addressing community needs with these investments,” said Teresita Batayola, ICHS CEO.
+“We’re pleased our state lawmakers recognize the value of ICHS and health centers in addressing community needs with these investments,” said Teresita Batayola, ICHS president and CEO.
 “We have a statewide need for a stronger mental health and substance use disorder care system.
 America is aging rapidly and our local population is also growing older and frailer.
 ICHS is helping address these challenges with the expansion of our Bellevue clinic for the integration of behavioral health and primary care, and the creation of a facility that will keep our elders thriving within their communities.”

 More behavioral health services will avert future crisis